orao-network/solana-vrf/README.md

 /// Decides whether player is dead or alive. fn is_dead(randomness: &[u8; 64]) -> bool {
-    // use only first 8 bytes for simplicyty let value = randomness[0..size_of::<u64>()].try_into().unwrap();
+    // use only first 8 bytes for simplicity let value = randomness[0..size_of::<u64>()].try_into().unwrap();
     u64::from_le_bytes(value) % 6 == 0
 }